Modern RV parked in a commercial lot at sunrise, ideal for illustrating common mistakes to avoid when registering your RV.

 What documents are required for RV registration?

-You need a title, bill of sale, proof of insurance, VIN verification, and weight certification.
-A checklist helps ensure completeness.
+Generally, you need the current title, a bill of sale, proof of insurance, a VIN verification form, and sometimes a weight certification.
+Using a checklist is the best way to ensure you don't miss anything.

 Can full-time RVers register in Montana?